 About Featured Expert: John Correia the founder and owner of Active Self Protection, a self-defense and firearms training company based out of Phoenix, AZ.
 He travels throughout the country teaching practical self-defense, evidence-based self defense, and defensive strategies, focusing especially on those who utilize firearms in their self-defense toolkit.

-The following is a condensed version of the full audio interview, which can be found in the above link at Science of Skill’s SoundCloud station.
+The following is a condensed version of the full audio interview on evidence-based self defense, which can be found in the above link at Science of Skill’s SoundCloud station.

 Marcus Roth: Hey there folks, welcome again to the Science of Skill podcast.
 This is Marcus Roth and I’m on the horn tonight with John Correia, who has spent the last 11 years gaining experience in the field of evidence based self-defense training.
 Now he’s here again for the second part of the podcast where we interview John and we really get to look at John’s most dynamic skillset this week, evidence based self-defense advice.
 Hello John, welcome aboard yet again.